AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing.md

 >[!NOTE]
 >
->Actions such as Publish, Unpublish, Delete, Move, Rename, Copy, trigger an asynchronous job.
+>Actions such as Publish, Unpublish, Delete, Move, Rename, and Copy each trigger an asynchronous job.
 The progress of that job can be monitored via the AEM Async Jobs UI.

 ### The Information provided about your Content Fragments {#information-content-fragments}